charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

   ## Distribution of a value refers to:
    ## WHAT values does the variable take
    ## HOW often the variable takes those values
+  - The DISTRIBUTION of a categorical variable is summarized using:
+    - Graphical display: pie chart, bar chart
+    - Numerical summaries: the Graphical displays are supplemented by Numerical summaries, which are category counts and percentages

 3. Frequency Distributions
   - In a "frequency distribution" we are looking at the "frequency" of certain categories
   - For this example study, we asked 1200 women: Where do you carry the majority of your weight?
 Upper body, lower body, or balanced